Calebagoha123/neural_net_from_scratch/README.md

 I use a mini-batach stochastic gradient descent to minimize the loss function.
 I vectorized the backpropagation step to utilize numpy's efficiencies in matrix operations instead of backwardpassing for each individual neuron.
 This helped reduce the model training time.

 ### Updates
-- Added a regularization penalty to the backpropagation step to reduce overfitting and improve model performance
+- Added the weight decay regularization penalty to the backpropagation step to reduce overfitting and improve model performance.

 *Current Accuracy: 98.03%*